ASIA Travel Tips .com

 British Airways’ presence in Singapore dates back to 1934.
 Today, British Airways operates 28 flights a week to and from Singapore including two daily flights to and from London, offering customers a choice of four cabins on all flights.
 The world’s first and only supersonic passenger service, Concorde, also operated a London – Bahrain – Singapore route back in the 1970s, before sadly retiring in 2003.

-See other recent news regarding: Airlines, British Airways, Singapore
+See other recent news regarding: Travel News Asia, British Airways, Singapore

 Advertising